DarthJahus/Telegram.Group_logger/README.md

 Emojis are fully supported and saved into the log file using the UNICODE standard.
 For best readings, use `Segoe UI Emoji` font as it has been made specially to support UNICODE emojis.

+## Log dump file

+An admin may ask the bot for a log by using `/get_log` command on a monitored group.
+The log-file is sent in private.

 ## Contribution

-Other feature to come may be uploading the logs to an FTP folder using a command like `/upload_ftp`.
+~~Other feature to come may be uploading the logs to an FTP folder using a command like `/upload_ftp`.~~

 Don't hesitate to push your contribution, like with the Imgur API ;-)